PX4/PX4-user_guide/en/middleware/xrce_dds.md

 The PX4 [microdds-client](../modules/modules_system.md#microdds-client) is generated at build time and included in PX4 firmare by default.
 The agent has no dependency on client code.
-It can be built standalone or in a ROS2 workspace, or installed as a snap package on Ubuntu.
+It can be built standalone or in a ROS 2 workspace, or installed as a snap package on Ubuntu.

 When PX4 is built, a code generator uses the uORB message definitions in the source tree ([PX4-Autopilot/msg](https://github.com/PX4/PX4-Autopilot/tree/main/msg)) to compile support for the subset of uORB topics in [PX4-Autopilot/src/modules/microdds_client/dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml) into [microdds-client](../modules/modules_system.md#microdds-client).

 PX4 main or release builds automatically export the set of uORB messages definitions in the build to an associated branch in [PX4/px4_msgs](https://github.com/PX4/px4_msgs).

 ROS 2 applications need to be built in a workspace that includes the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware.
-These can be included into a workspace by cloning the [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS2 workspace and switching to the appropriate branch.
+These can be included into a workspace by cloning the [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS 2 workspace and switching to the appropriate branch.
 Note that all code generation associated with the messages is handled by ROS 2.

 ## XRCE-DDS Agent Installation

-The XRCE-DDS Agent can be installed on the companion computer using a binary package, built and installed from source, or built and run from within a ROS2 workspace.
+The XRCE-DDS Agent can be installed on the companion computer using a binary package, built and installed from source, or built and run from within a ROS 2 workspace.
 All of these methods fetch _all_ the dependencies needed to communicate with the client (such as FastCDR)

 :::note